dlab-berkeley/programming-fundamentals/1-4_loop.md

 When the shell sees the keyword `for`, it knows it is supposed to repeat a command (or group of commands) once for each thing in a list.
 In this case, the list is the two filenames.

-### Variables

-Each time through the loop, the name of the thing currently being operated on is assigned to the **variable** called `filename`.
-Inside the loop, we get the variable's value by putting `$` in front of it: `$filename` is `africa1.txt` the first time through the loop, `africa2.txt` the second, and so on.
+Each time through the loop, the name of the thing currently being operated on is assigned to the variable we created in the `for` line, called `filename`.
+Inside the loop, we get the variable's value by putting `$` in front of it as before: `$filename` is `africa1.txt` the first time through the loop, `africa2.txt` the second, and so on.

-By using the dollar sign we are telling the shell interpreter to treat `filename` as a variable name and substitute its value on its place, but not as some text or external command.
-When using variables it is also  possible to put the names into curly braces to clearly delimit the variable name: `$filename` is equivalent to `${filename}`, but is different from `${file}name`.
-You may find this notation in other people's programs.

-Finally, the command that's actually being run is our old friend `wc`, so this loop prints out the word count of each data file in turn.
+The command that's actually being run is our old friend `wc` again, so this loop prints out the word count of each data file in turn.

 > #### Follow the Prompt